+Creating an email template in Gmail saves you time while adding consistency to your email communication.
 A whopping 86% of professionals list email as their preferred communication channel.
 The Radicati Group estimates that we sent 281+ billion personal and professional emails per day in 2018.
 With such high usage, inbox efficiency is becoming more and more crucial as time passes.

+For many people, sending email is a main function of their job, and with that comes the need to send the same or similar email time and time again.
+That’s where email templates come into play.
 Since Gmail is the second-largest email client globally, let’s go through how to set up email templates in Gmail.
 It’s important to note that in Gmail, templates are referred to as canned responses, so keep that in mind when setting up templates for the first time.

 - Go to the top of your Gmail inbox, then click the settings gear icon.
 From the drop-down menu select ‘Settings’:

 - Select ‘Advanced’ from the top menu, then locate ‘Canned Responses (Templates)’ and select ‘Enable’:

 Remember to hit ‘Save Changes’ at the bottom of your screen before moving on to the next step.

 - Since canned responses are now enabled, you can proceed to create a new email by clicking on the ‘Compose’ button located in the top left corner of your inbox:

 - To create your first template, begin typing the desired email message you’d like to save and reuse.
 As soon as you’re finished, click the three dots in the email window to bring up the email options, select ‘Canned Responses’, and then ‘New canned response’:

 - Next, a window will appear prompting you to name your canned response.
 Type in the desired canned response name and select ‘OK’.
 Don’t worry too much about the name – you can always change it later: